salrashid123/extend_gcp_service_account_identity/README.md

 # Extend GCP Service Account Identity and Token Scope on AppEngine and Cloud Functions

-This is just a an extension and implementation of a sample procedure I outlined last year to [impersonate another service account on GCP](https://medium.com/google-cloud/using-serviceaccountactor-iam-role-for-account-impersonation-on-google-cloud-platform-a9e7118480ed).
+The service_account Identity on GAE and Cloud Functions is static at the moment...its always ```YOUR_APPID@appspot.gserviceaccount.com``` What if you needed a different service account andan [oauth2 access_token](https://cloud.google.com/appengine/docs/standard/python/appidentity/#asserting_identity_to_google_apis) that carried different scopes and capabilities?
+There is no real easy procedure to do this but this article details one approach outlined last year to impersonate another service account on GCP.
+The approach here basically runs the oauth2 token flow manually using a specific (powerful) GCP IAM capabiltiy: Service Account Token Creator role.

-The reason this came up recently is not just academic:  the default service account for AppEngine and Cloud Functions is not mutable and the scopes any access token provided in those enviornments is static.
-In GAE and GKE you can atleast define your own service account and that capability will certainly make it to other environments later.
-For now, the token is static.
-Also, even if another service account can get defined, its scope is still static.
-What that means, is the destination resources on Google are preset..there is no way you can access GSuites Resources (eg. ```drive_v1``` or ```reports_v1```)
+One usecase for that is detailed in the article i’ve referenced earlier which is to perform [GSuites Administration actions from GAE](https://medium.com/@salmaan.rashid/consuming-and-validating-gsuites-audit-push-notification-on-appengine-a98a178ee82e).

-You can use IAM Policies on identities (service account identity) to restrict access to GCP resources but what this procedure does is to allow GAE/GCF's default static service account to assume the identity of another one (which presumably would have access to a resource).
-Furthermore, this also shows you how to acquire an ```access_token``` for non-GCP (but Google) resources that are not even present in the default catch-all ```https://www.googleapis.com/auth/cloud-platform``` scope.
+You can use IAM Policies on identities (service account identity) to restrict access to GCP resources but what this procedure does is to allow GAE/GCF’s default static service account to assume the identity of another one (which would have access to the resource).

 In other words, on GAE/GCF